openshift/cluster-network-operator/README.md

 For future expansion, multiple `serviceNetwork` entries are allowed by the configuration but not actually supported by any network plugins.
 Supplying multiple addresses is invalid.

-Each `clusterNetwork` entry has an additional required parameter, `hostPrefix`, that specifies the address size to assign to assign to each individual node.
+Each `clusterNetwork` entry has an additional required parameter, `hostPrefix`, that specifies the address size to assign to each individual node.
 For example,
 ```yaml
 cidr: 10.128.0.0/14
 hostPrefix: 23